• Skip to main content

 Boston Baked Beans

 Making Boston baked beans has never been easier!
-Canned beans are used to speed up the cooking time, but the homemade baked beans still pack in the same savory and sweet flavors as more traditional recipes.
+This baked beans recipe uses canned beans to speed up the cooking time, but the homemade baked beans still pack in the delicious flavors using bacon, molasses, and cloves.

 When I worked at Martha Stewart Living magazine I helped create a Boston Baked Bean recipe that was very authentic.
 We slow-cooked them in a special-order ceramic bean pot with clove-studded onions and tangy canned tomatoes.

-I wanted that same authentic taste in a fraction of the time, so I created a homemade baked beans recipe using canned beans and concentrated flavors like molasses and ground cloves.
+I wanted that same authentic taste in a fraction of the time, so I created homemade baked beans using canned beans with concentrated flavors like molasses and ground cloves.

 bowl of Boston baked beans with bacon and parsley